Skip to main content

 If you’re being forced out by someone you live with

-If you've been given a written eviction notice, check if it's valid.
+If you receive a written notice, make sure it's valid.
 The rules depend on your tenancy type:

-Even if you've been given a valid eviction notice, you do not have to move out.
+Even if you receive a valid written notice, you do not have to move out.
 You have the right to stay and challenge the eviction at a tribunal.

 Get evidence of illegal eviction